-Making the leap to ‘property developer’ is a goal of many ambitious property investors.
+Making the leap to become a property developer is a goal of many ambitious property investors.

 There’s no hard and fast rule that says you need a buy-and-hold investment property under your belt before you undertake a development, but that path is certainly common enough to be considered the norm.

-Whilst buy-and-hold property investing and property development are two sides of the same wealth-via-property coin, success in one pursuit does not guarantee success in the other.
+Whilst buy-and-hold property investing and real estate development are two sides of the same wealth-via-property coin, success in one pursuit does not guarantee success in the other.

 In some situations “hope” is great.
 It can see you through adversity and keep you in good spirits when the odds seem stacked against you.

 Suppose you were shipwrecked at sea, hope would be your friend.
-When it comes to property development, it is not.
+However, when it comes to property development, it is not.
 Yet I see what I call “hope property development” everyday.

 This is more than just failing to adequately plan.
 What I’m talking about here is blind faith that everything will workout as long as you keep moving.